Garima2505/SmartPhotoAlbum/README.md

   * Upload the frontend files to the bucket (B2).
   * Integrate the API Gateway-generated SDK (SDK1) into the frontend, to connect your API.

-5. Deploy your code using AWS CodePipeline1
+5. Deploy your code using AWS CodePipeline
 6. Create a AWS CloudFormation template for the stack